cutlerCLI/cutler/README.md

 cutler aims to simplify your macOS setup experience into an "almost" one-command procedure.
 Define your settings once, then easily apply, track, and revert changes across your system—think of it as infrastructure-as-code for your Mac.

-> [!IMPORTANT]
+> [!WARNING]
 > This project is still under development.
 So, if you like it, consider starring!
-It's free, and it always supports the growth of such programming initiatives :3
+It's free, and it always supports me to make such projects.

 Check out the [Usage](#usage) section for more details.

 ## Key Features

-- Manage the system preferences of your Mac with just a single TOML file (wraps `defaults`).
+- Manage the system preferences of your Mac with just a single TOML file.
 - (WIP) Track installed packages with Homebrew without the slow bundle files.
 - Run external commands, both as hooks, or at your will.
 - Revert back modifications easily with the snapshot mechanism.